daytonhaney/Get-O365LastLogons.ps1/README.md

 Version      : 1.0
 Release date : 05/05/2020 (CET)

-History      : The present script has been developed for Organizations to have an audit view on last actions by users and guests in their Office 365 tenant.
+History      : The present script has been developed for Organizations to produce an audit view on Office365 last actions by users and guests in their Office365 tenant.

-Purpose      : The present Script generates a list of Office365 last logons along with basic information such as Workload (O365 product), Client IP Address and so on.
+Purpose      : The present Script generates a list of Office365 last logons along with basic information such as Workload (Office365 product), Client IP Address and so on.
                The Script will output 2 CSV files, one with Last Logons for Office365 Users (differentiated on 'UserType' property) and another one for Office 365 Guests.

 # Script usage